DataDog/kics/documentation/rules/terraform/aws/misconfigured_password_policy_expiration.md

 ### Description

  A password expiration policy enforces regular password changes, reducing the risk of compromised credentials being exploited over long periods.
-If the `aws_iam_account_password_policy` resource does not set the `max_password_age` attribute, as shown below,
+If the `aws_iam_account_password_policy` resource does not set the `max_password_age` attribute, as shown below, passwords may remain valid indefinitely, increasing the chance that leaked or weak passwords can be used for unauthorized access.
+This exposes your AWS environment to persistent credential-related threats if not addressed.

 ```
 resource "aws_iam_account_password_policy" "example" {